 Understanding Mind and Behaviour

-It is true that mind cannot exist without brain but mind is a separate entity:
+It is true that the mind cannot exist without the brain but the mind is a separate entity:

 - Earlier it was believed that there is no relationship between mind and body but now as per various researches in neuroscience prove that there is indeed a relationship between mind and Behaviour